Rita Levi-Montalcini: Personal life

 Levi-Montalcini's father, Adamo Levi, was an electrical engineer and mathematician, and her mother, Adele Montalcini, was a painter.
-The family's Jewish roots extend back to the Roman Empire; due to the family's strict and traditional background, Adamo was not supportive of women attending college as it would intrude in their ability to tend to the children and house.
+The family's Jewish roots extend back to the Roman Empire; due to the family's strict and traditional background, Adamo was not supportive of women attending college as it would intrude on their ability to tend to the children and house.

 Levi-Montalcini had an older brother Gino, who died after a heart attack in 1974.
 He was one of the best-known contemporary Italian architects and a professor at the University of Turin.
 She had two sisters: Anna, five years older than Rita, and Paola, her twin sister, a popular artist who died on 29 September 2000, age 91.

 In 2003, she filed a libel suit for defamation against Beppe Grillo.
 During a show, Grillo called the 94-year-old woman an "old whore".

 Levi-Montalcini never married and had no children.
-In a 2006 interview she said, "I never had any hesitation or regrets in this sense...
+In a 2006 interview, she said, "I never had any hesitation or regrets in this sense...
 My life has been enriched by excellent human relations, work and interests.
 I have never felt lonely."
+She remained active in scientific research and public life well into her later years, even attending the opening assembly of the newly elected Senate at the age of 97.
 She died in her home in Rome on 30 December 2012 at the age of 103.
+In honor of her legacy, numerous institutions, scholarships, and awards have been named after her.
+For instance, the Rita Levi-Montalcini Foundation was established to support education and research for young women in Africa and Italy, ensuring her impact on science and society continues to inspire future generations.
+Additionally, various commemorative events and memorials, including a Google Doodle on her 106th birthday, celebrate her life and contributions to neurobiology.

 Upon her death, the Mayor of Rome, Gianni Alemanno, stated it was a great loss "for all of humanity."
 He praised her as someone who represented "civic conscience, culture and the spirit of research of our time."
 Italian astrophysicist Margherita Hack told Sky TG24 TV in a tribute to her fellow scientist, "She is really someone to be admired."
-Italy's premier, Mario Monti, paid tribute to Levi-Montalcini's "charismatic and tenacious" character and for her lifelong endeavor to "defend the battles in which she believed."
+Italy's premier, Mario Monti, paid tribute to Levi-Montalcini's "charismatic and tenacious" character and for her lifelong endeavour to "defend the battles in which she believed."
 Vatican spokesman Federico Lombardi praised Levi-Montalcini's civil and moral efforts, saying she was an "inspiring" example for Italy and the world.

 According to the former President of the Grand Orient of Italy, she was invited and participated in many cultural events organized by the main Italian Masonic organization.

-Awards and honors
+Awards and honours

 In 1966, she was elected a Fellow of the American Academy of Arts and Sciences.

 In 1968, she became the tenth woman elected to the United States National Academy of Sciences.
 She was elected an EMBO Member in 1974.

 In 1970, she received the Golden Plate Award of the American Academy of Achievement.